Evergreen International Airlines Flight 17: Preparation

-At 02:00 central standard time (CST) first officer Johnston left the aircraft to close the main cargo door.
+At 02:00 central standard time (CST) first officer Johnston left the cockpit to close the main cargo door.
 He returned two minutes later.
 The flight crew completed the before start checklist, which included verifying that the cargo door was closed.
 First officer Johnston told captain McCall "Cargo door's inspected, tail stand...I've removed it, sill guards are onboard."

 Accident

-Flight 17 began its takeoff roll from runway 17 at 02:09:13 and lifted off at 02:09:46.
+Flight 17 began its takeoff roll from runway 17 at 02:09:13, and lifted off at 02:09:46.
 At 02:09:49, three seconds after rotation, the main cargo door partially opened, which was indicated by the CVR recording a sudden increase in background noise.
-The ground proximity warning system (GPWS) activated, sounding "whoop whoop terrain" four times.
+The ground proximity warning system (GPWS) activated, sounding a "whoop whoop terrain" four times.
 First officer Johnston declared an emergency to air traffic control (ATC).
 The controller asked the crew the nature of the emergency, and first officer Johnston replied, "okay we got a cargo door open."
 After ATC asked Flight 17 to report on when they were on the downward leg of their emergency final approach, the flight crew developed problems with communication.
 The flight climbed to 2,500 ft and then began a right turn back towards Carswell.
 During the downwind leg, the main cargo door completely opened, causing the aircraft to yaw and roll uncontrollably.
 The aircraft then banked to the left, inverted, and crashed into a pasture near Saginaw.
-The aircraft exploded on impact, killing the crew.
+The aircraft exploded on impact, killing both pilots.